In this simple guide, we will look at adaptive shoes for the elderly. Adaptive shoes are comfortable to wear even with swollen and inflamed feet.

-Adaptive shoes are especially designed to be easy to wear and put on with different kinds of foot disorders and disabilities.
-Aging and several common illnesses can cause foot pain, swelling and discomfort that these specially designed shoes can relieve.
+Adaptive shoes are specially designed to be easy to wear and put on with different kinds of foot disorders and disabilities.
+Aging and several common illnesses can cause foot pain, swelling, and discomfort that these specially designed shoes can relieve.

-Ailments like arthritis, diabetes and gout can all restrict the mobility of your feet and legs, cause swelling and make using normal shoes a painful experience.
+Ailments like arthritis, diabetes, and gout can all restrict the mobility of your feet and legs.
+Causing swelling and making using normal shoes a painful experience.

-Adaptive shoes is a general term used to describe special shoes that are adapted to issues these illnesses and disabilities cause.
+Adaptive shoe is a general term used to describe special shoes that are adapted to issues these illnesses and disabilities cause.

 There are special shoes for improving balance and stability.
 There are shoes for swollen feet.
 There are shoes that are easy to wear with Velcro straps for seniors with mobility or dexterity problems.
 There are also adaptive shoes for using an ankle brace or AFO.